Albums from Google Photos

 Folktells currently supports two sources of online albums – iCloud (iOS only) and Google Photos (iOS & Android).
 If you have Apple devices and already use iCloud to create shared albums, they will automatically appear in Folktells for anyone with whom the albums are shared.

-If those in your family & friend group use Android devices, or a mix of Apple and Android devices, you can use Google Photos which offers free unlimited photo storage.
-You do not need a Folktells Share Plan in order to see shared photo and video albums in the Folktells App.
+If those in your family & friend group use Android devices, or a mix of Apple and Android devices, you can use Google Photos.
+You do not need a Folktells Share Plan in order to see online shared photo and video albums in the Folktells App, only to share stories about them.

 Read on to learn how to connect your Google Photos account to Folktells.
 Or if you prefer, check out this short video about connecting to Google Photos.
 Our Show & Tell tutorial series on YouTube showcases how to use many Folktells features in under one minute.